bbauska/w3.CSS3-Succinctly/README.md

 href="https://fonts.googleapis.com/css?family=Tangerine">
 ```

-This will add a new font called **Tangerine** to your site.
+This will add a new font called <b>Tangerine</b> to your site.
 Tangerine is
 a script font, so you could create a class to use when displaying
 signatures.